I first came to Canada in February 2002, at the end of a three-month-long backpacking trip from Mexico to Brazil (yes, by bus).

-It turned out that I liked Canada.
-I started to research how to obtain a work visa and the famous “permanent resident” status.
+It turned out that I liked Canada (and Feng!) enough to stay.
+I started researching how to obtain a work visa and the famous “permanent resident” status.

-I flew back to Canada in November 2004 and started working right away while completing my university degree in France (yes, it was challenging).
+I flew back to Canada in November 2004 and started working right away while completing my university degree in France.
 By mid-2005, I was ready to apply for permanent residence.